-The boys turned off the lights on their respective trucks, and then the five of them trudged toward the house in unison, marching forward like lambs to the slaughter.
+The boys turned off the lights of their respective trucks, and then the five of them trudged toward the house in unison, marching forward like lambs to the slaughter.
 It was always this way in the movies, a group of teenagers spending the night in an abandoned house…Vanessa really, really did not like this.

-“The old ‘spend a night in the haunted house’ cliché,” said Lucas.
+“The old ‘spend-a-night-in-the-haunted-house’ cliché,” said Lucas.
 “How original.”

 “You’re a walking cliché,” scoffed Riley.
 “You may still be in high school, but you’re basically a blonde, college, frat-boy hornball.
 What would you know about original?”